xw0078/VT_Fall18_CS4984-CS5984/ReadMe.markdown

 [Spark SQL, DataFrames and Datasets Guide](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html)

-## Docker: Your Local Test Environment
+## Docker: Your Local Test Environment <a id="Docker"></a>

 We provide a Docker image that contains a full development environment with ArchiveSpark.
 Check following links for detailed information about Docker.

+Be aware Docker works as a Virtual Machine in MacOS and Windows.
+You can configure the computer resources allocations(CPU/Memory) to speed up/down your task.
+In Linux systems, Docker works as a native application.

 [What is docker?](https://www.docker.com/resources/what-container)